cleishm/jsmockito/README.md

 What do you serve it with?
 --------------------------

 JsMockito must be served with JsHamcrest.
-No only do they go well together, it's essential to avoid a very nasty hangover.
+Not only do they go well together, it's essential to avoid a very nasty hangover.
 Get JsHamcrest from here: